Is Professional Teeth Whitening Worth It?

 Pregnancy is a transformative time, bringing new experiences and changes to every part of your body—including your teeth and gums!

 Hormonal changes during pregnancy can impact oral health in ways many people aren’t aware of.
-Dr. Kinga Kubieniec Dentistry is here to help you understand these effects and provide guidance on keeping your smile healthy throughout pregnancy.
+Dr. Kinga Dentistry is here to help you understand these effects and provide guidance on keeping your smile healthy throughout pregnancy.

 During pregnancy, your body produces higher levels of hormones, like progesterone and estrogen, which can lead to increased blood flow to your gums.
 This hormonal change makes the gums more sensitive and susceptible to inflammation.
 That’s why “pregnancy gingivitis” is a common concern.
 This may present as redness, swelling, or bleeding gums when brushing or flossing.